AdarshK33/InterviewTest/README.md

 2. Please go to folder(problem/my-app) and run the below command in termial:- npm install

-3. TO run the application please run the command:- npm start
+3. To run the application please run the command:- npm start
 4. Please open the URL in browser:-  http://localhost:3000/